I know you are all dying to learn about Icelandic Christmas traditions so today I’m here to tell you all about the Icelandic version of Santa Claus!

-The Yule lads travel long distances across the snowy Icelandic mountains to visit children in the 13 nights leading up to Christmas.
+The Yule Lads travel long distances across the snowy Icelandic mountains to visit children, one at a time, in the 13 nights leading up to Christmas.

-You read that right – parents of these Icelandic children have to have THIRTEEN presents prepared for their kids THIRTEEN days before Christmas!
-No last minute shopping!
+You read that right – parents of these Icelandic children have to prepare THIRTEEN presents for their kids in the THIRTEEN days leading up to Christmas!
+Forget about any last-minute shopping with this tradition.

-If they were good that year, they get a regular gift.
-If they were bad, they get a potato!
+If they were good that year, they received a regular gift.
+If they were bad, they got a potato – As one does when you’re bad! 😜

 Stekkjastaur